fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - Ransom notes or README files: Comparing text across different campaigns can reveal overlaps.
 - Similar wording, grammar, and tone: Language quirks, grammar mistakes, or even cultural references can link operations back to the same authors.

-Example, Hermes, Ryuk, GoGalocker, and MegaCortex ransomware share notable similarities in their readme ransom notes.
-Credit to Art of CyberWarfare book for this trick!
+For example, Hermes, Ryuk, GoGalocker, and MegaCortex ransomware share notable similarities in their ransom note readme files.
+Credit goes to the Art of Cyber Warfare book for this insight!

 ![](https://github.com/user-attachments/assets/27de5cc0-2370-4a79-8722-90bd81d02287)